lildebbi3/lildebbi3/README.md

 Hey, I'm Lildebbie.

-I'm a CS student at a georgia school and I'm learning how this stuff works.
+I'm a CS student at a KSU and I'll probably be showing off my dumb crap.